History and modern age

 In 1918 the world's first Geographical University was founded with the support from the RGO.
 The following year, one of the most famous members of the society, Semenov Tian-Shansky founded the first Russian Geographical museum.
 At the peak times of the museum, its collections were on the third place after Hermitage and the Russian museum.

 In Soviet times, the Society was promoting geographical knowledge by establishing a special commission, council and an auditorium.

 In November 2009 Sergey Shougy was chosen to become the President of the Society.
 Board of Trustees was selected and President Vladimir Putin is the Chairman of the Board.

-Today the Society has around 13 000 members in Russia and abroad.
-Regional offices are now present in all 83 Russian regions.
+Today the Russian Geographical Society includes more than 25,000 members in Russia and abroad.
+Regional branches are opened in all 85 regions of the Russian Federation.

 Russian Geographical Society currently focuses its activities on expeditions and studies, education and awareness programs, environmental protection and publishing.

 The RGO is a non for profit organisation and does not receive state funding.